OP-TEE/optee_os/documentation/build_system.md

 ## Include directories

-Include directories may be added to `global-incdirs-y`, in which case they will be accessible from all the source files.
+Include directories may be added to `global-incdirs-y`, in which case they will be accessible from all the source files and will be copied to `export-user_ta/include` and `export-user_ta/host_include`.

 When `sub.mk` is used to build a library, `incdirs-lib-y` may receive additional directories that will be used for that library only.

 ## Configuration variables